 The main rule is we don’t want any “trash”.
 Everything needs to be responsibly composted or integrated into the build in a sustainable way.
 Scavenged and upcycled building materials are preferred.

 This is the high desert – about 7,200 feet in elevation.
 Please plan accordingly and dress for rapidly changing weather.
 If you’re not used to the altitude, it can take a couple weeks to fully adjust.

 It’s a dry heat.
-Monsoon season is July-September.
+Monsoon season is July-August.
 Sometimes it rains five minutes, sometimes for several days.
+September is gorgeous.
 Car camping is still comfortable in October.
 Snow happens occasionally in Oct, but definitely Nov – March.
 As snow melts, we’ll be pulling up sagebrush by the roots to make way for native grasses, flowers and herbs.

 – you MUST carry water bottles / jugs with you.
 No single use containers, please.